thradams/cake/ownership.md

 The **zero** state is used for non-owner objects to complement and support uninitialized checks.

+**Rule** Pointer parameters are consider not-null by default.

+To tell the compiler that the pointer can be null, we use the qualifier _Opt.

+(Currently Cake is only doing null-checks if the -nullchecks option is passed to the compiler)

 **Listing 15 - The zero state**

 ```c